littlezaide/haggadah/haggadah.md

 I know Thirteen: Thirteen Attributes of God *; Twelve Tribes; Eleven Stars; Ten Commandments; Nine Festivals; Eight Lights of Ḥanukkah; Seven Days of the Week; Six Days of Creation; Five Books of Moses; Four Mothers of Israel; Three Patriarchs; Two Tables of the Covenant; One God of the World.

-N.B.
-88:* The nine Jewish festivals are: 1.
-Pesaḥ (Passover), 2.
-Shabuoth (Feast of Weeks, or Pentecost) 3.
-Rosh Hashanah (New Year) 4.
-Yom Kippur (Day of Atonement) 5.
-Succoth (Feast of Tabernacles) 6.
-Sh’mini Atzereth (Eighth Day of Solemn Assembly) 7.
-Simḥath Torah (Rejoicing in the Law), 8. Ḥanukkah (Feast of Dedication or Feast of Lights) 9.
-Purim (Feast of Lots)
+note!: The nine Jewish festivals are:

+1. Pesaḥ (Passover)
+2. Shavuoth (Feast of Weeks, or Pentecost)
+3. Rosh Hashanah (New Year)
+4. Yom Kippur (Day of Atonement)
+5. Succoth (Feast of Tabernacles)
+6. Sh’mini Atzereth (Eighth Day of Solemn Assembly)
+7. Simḥath Torah (Rejoicing in the Law)
+8. Ḥanukkah (Feast of Dedication or Feast of Lights)
+9. Purim (Feast of Lots)

 ## Khad Gad-ya

-Ḥad Gadyo

 Allegorical meanings have been sought in the Ḥad Gadyo, on the supposition that it illustrates the working of Divine justice in the history of mankind.
 In reality, it is a rhyme for children, to keep their interest to the end of the Seder.
 As in the preceding number so in this one, grown people become children.
 The company reads in unison (not racing as in "Who Knows One" but) with regular rhythm, as to the beat of music; or sings it to one of the following musical settings.

 An only kid!
 An only kid,
 My father bought
 For two zuzim *.
 An only kid!
 An only kid!

 Then came the cat
 And ate the kid
 My father bought For two zuzim.
 An only kid!
 An only kid!

 Then came the dog
 And bit the cat
 That ate the kid
 My father bought
 For two zuzim.
 An only kid!
 An only kid!

 Then came the stick
 And beat the dog
 That bit the cat
 That ate the kid
 My father bought For two zuzim.
 An only kid!
 An only kid!

 Then came the fire
 And burned the stick